The Hot Chick: Plot

 Meanwhile, Jessica is hired for two jobs while secretly living with April.
-At her own home, where she works as a gardener, her parents tell her about their marital problems and she helps them rekindle their sex life.

-At school, while cleaning the boys' locker room as a custodian, she spies on her boyfriend Billy, who truly loves her unconditionally, and April's boyfriend Jake, who has been cheating on her.
+At her own home, where she pretends to be a foreigner working as a gardener, her parents tell her about their marital problems and she helps them rekindle their sex life, while watching her younger brother, Booger, try on her clothes, much to her dismay.
+At school, while cleaning the boys' locker room as a custodian, she eavesdrops on her boyfriend Billy, who truly loves her unconditionally, and April's boyfriend Jake, who has been cheating on her.
 Faced with Jake's infidelity, April begins to fall in love with Jessica (although she's still stuck in Clive's body), who agrees to take her to the prom.

-At the cheering competition, Jessica signals romantically to Billy while disguised as the school mascot, but when the head of her suit falls off, he becomes confused and leaves with Bianca.
+At the cheering competition, Jessica signals romantically to Billy while disguised as the school mascot, while Hildenburg is given her original spot on the cheerleading team, but when the head of her costume falls off, he becomes confused and leaves with Bianca.
 Jessica goes to the prom with April and they kiss.
-Jake sees this and is so upset, he spills his drink on his date.
+Jake sees this and is so upset and jealous, he accidentally spills his drink on his date.
 April confesses to being in love with Jessica, who tells April she is perfect and doesn't need anybody.
-Jessica tries to win Billy back, telling Billy it's her in Clive's body, but he is so shocked and confused that he runs off.
+Jessica tries to win Billy back who has taken Bianca to prom, telling Billy it's her in Clive's body, but he is in shock as he runs off.
+The school faculty soon learn the "janitor", Clive, they hired was wanted and called the police.

 During this time, Clive has been using Jessica's body to make money from men, including Billy, who gives him his money and car, believing he is Jessica.
 Clive then tries to run him over.
 On the evening of the prom, Hildenburg sees a video of Clive in Jessica's body robbing a man on the TV news, goes to the scene of the crime, and finds a business card for the strip club where Clive works as a pole dancer.
 She informs Jessica at the prom, and the girls go to the club.
 When they find Clive, Jessica steals his earring and puts it on herself along with the other one.
 With both earrings now on the same person, Jessica's and Clive's bodies return to their original owners.
+Jake, who left prom early, was present and assumed Jessica was working at the strip club, but fled after "Jessica" turned back into Clive.

-After Jessica makes up with Billy, the film ends with the school's graduation ceremony, followed by a scene in which Clive, still running from the law and still dressed in lingerie and handcuffs, is picked up by a bartender who believes, based on earlier events, that he is gay.
+After Jessica makes up with Billy and Clive is arrested only to escape, the film ends with the school's graduation ceremony, followed by a scene in which Clive, still running from the law and still dressed in lingerie and handcuffs, is picked up by a bartender from the nightclub who believes, based on earlier events, that he is gay.
 The bartender turns around slowly with a sinister smile on his face to look at Clive and locks his car's doors.
 Clive screams in horror as the bartender drives away.